 Aftercare plans are created at the very beginning of treatment before the programme starts, which leaves you with an end goal to work towards achieving.
 This is arguably the most vital aspect of recovery as it will help you cope in the real world outside of a facility and gives you control back within your home environment.

-Here are a few basic aftercare plans that are often utilized for people to use when they complete their rehab Hampshire programme.
+Here are a few basic aftercare plans that are often utilized for people to use when they complete their programme at rehab in Hampshire:

 - Attending weekly 12-step group meetings and other community-based self-help support groups, such as Alcoholics Anonymous , Narcotics Anonymous , or SMART Recovery .

 Over fifty per cent of people relapse during the aftercare period because they lose their motivation or let their attendance to therapies and meetings lapse.